 5. Lowering Healthcare Costs

 Last but not the least; telehealth can reduce healthcare costs for both the patient as well as the healthcare businesses.
 Telecommunication channels eliminate the need for an adequately furnished medical office.
-Because medical practitioners can work out of their homes as well, most healthcare providers are thinking to incorporate telemedicine into their existing practice.
+Because medical practitioners can work out of their homes as well, most healthcare providers are thinking to telehealth company into their existing practice.

 Debatably, the business model for telehealth involves hiring a team of specialized individuals to direct the call traffic to the right specialist.
 Nevertheless, it is relatively cheaper as compared to the traditional model.
 This, in turn, can reduce the cost of healthcare for patients, enabling them to receive help at any time for a minimal fee.